aholbreich/engineering-excerise1/README.md

 1. Solution should have separate services to implement each of business requirements.

-2. Solution should have another component that allows communication between the CSV reader service and the Alerting service.
+2. Solution should have a 3rd component that allows communication between the CSV reader service and the Alerting service.

 3. Also, this component should have the capability to integrate more consumers other than the Alerting system (check Image below).
-For example, maybe in the future another service will persist statements in a database.
+For example, maybe in the future another service will also consume the statements and persist them in a database.

 4. All components should run on containers.